 There are many different types of leather available.
-Bonded leather is one option to have the look of leather at lower cost.
+Bonded leather is one option to have the look of leather at a lower cost.

 Bonded leather is a near-synthetic leather.
 It is made primarily of ground leather fibers, bonded together with a polyurethane (plastic) mixture, and attached to a paper or fiber backing.
 This type of leather is most often used in furniture upholstery, bookbinding, bags, and personal accessories.